 We engage with our trade unions through regular discussions with local shop stewards and meetings with regional and national officials.
-Our stakeholders continued

 SUPPLIERS

 We are proud to have cultivated long-standing relationships with many of our suppliers, many of whom, such as Harland & Wolff and JSM, are based in the UK.